pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 }) (); // The last brackets execute the outer function
 ```

-Note that the outer function is only used for encapsulating the inner function
+Note that the outer function is only used for encapsulating the inner function,
 and creating a separate variable scope for the inner function.
-Also the outer
+Also, the outer
 function returns a value of type `Function` which is the exact type a callback
 should be.

-So applying this to the previous example we arrive at this:
+So, applying this to the previous example we arrive here:

 ```javascript
 var array = [ ... ]; // An array with some objects